axch/adaptive-plot/README.md

 plot-resolve!
 - set the plot's resolution and refine
+- The semantics of the plot's resolution are that it determines the size of features the refinement will try to explore.
+For best visual results, this should match or exceed the resolution of the graphic where the plot will be drawn.
+For fastest computation, this should be as small as possible.
+Only the product matters for locally quadratic refinement.

 (plot-stop-drawing! plot)
 - Get rid of the Scheme window (it will not be recreated automatically)